phan/phan/README.md

 * [Obsolescence](#obsolescence)
 * Array element tracking (generics-like)
 * Class consts and properties
-* Namespace mapping
 * JSON, csv and possibly other output formats
 * Perhaps a genlist feature that will automatically figure out dependency files starting from a single entry point file

 ## Bugs

 There are plenty of them.
-The really problematic ones are around namespaces and traits.
-Especially when you combine namespaces and traits.
-Basic namespaces and basic traits work fine, for the most part.
+Especially related to assumptions made during variable tracking.

 When you find one, please take the time to create a tiny reproducing code snippet that illustrates the bug.
 And once you have done that, fix it.
 Then turn your code snippet into a test and add it to